ethereum/portal-website/pages/resources/faq.md

 # FAQ:

 ## How can you help contribute to ETH Portal Network development?
 The ETH Portal Network development effort is an open, multi-team effort.
-If you're interested in helping contribute towards the desgin and implementation, join the ongoing discussion happening on the discord server
+If you're interested in helping contribute towards the desgin and implementation, join the ongoing discussion happening on the Discord server
 There is also a weekly call Mondays @ 15.30 UTC, where we discuss the latest developments and open questions.

 ## What is the Portal?